Indonesia says 53 crew of lost sub are dead, wreckage found - WTMJ

 BANYUWANGI, Indonesia (AP) — Indonesia’s military on Sunday officially said all 53 crew members from a submarine that sank and broke apart last week are dead, and that search teams had located the vessel’s wreckage on the ocean floor.

 The grim announcement comes a day after Indonesia said the submarine was considered sunk, not merely missing, but did not explicitly say whether the crew was dead.
-Officials had also said the KRI Nanggala 402’s oxygen supply would have run out early Saturday, three days after vessel went missing off the resort island of Bali.
+Officials previously said the KRI Nanggala 402’s oxygen supply would have run out early Saturday, three days after the vessel went missing off the resort island of Bali.

 “With this authentic evidence, we can declare that KRI Nanggala 402 has sunk and all the crew members are dead,” Tjahjanto said.

-An underwater robot equipped with cameras found the lost submarine was lying in at least three pieces on the ocean floor at a depth of 838 meters (2,750 feet), said Adm.
+An underwater robot equipped with cameras documented the lost submarine lying in at least three pieces on the ocean floor at a depth of 838 meters (2,750 feet), said Adm.
 Yudo Margono, the navy’s chief of staff.

-That’s much deeper than the KRI Nanggala 402′s collapse depth of 200 meters (655 feet), at which point water pressure would be greater than the hull could withstand, according to earlier navy statements.
+That’s much deeper than the submarine’s collapse depth of 200 meters (655 feet), at which point water pressure would be greater than the hull could withstand, according to earlier navy statements.

+The cause of the submarine’s sinking remains uncertain.
+The navy previously said an electrical failure could have left the submarine unable to execute emergency procedures to resurface.

+Margono said emergency survival suits that are normally kept in boxes were found floating underwater, apparently indicating the crew may have tried to put them on during the emergency.

+The navy plans to eventually lift the wreckage and recover the dead, although the depth of the water poses a significant challenge, he said.

-The wreckage is located 1,500 meters (yards) to the south of the site where the submarine last dove Wednesday, off Bali’s northern coast, Margono said.
+The wreckage is located 1,500 meters (yards) to the south of the site where the submarine last dove off Bali’s northern coast, Margono said.
+Photos of the debris were presented at the press conference.

-The underwater robot was deployed by Singaporean vessel MV Swift Rescue provided the images, while the Indonesian vessel KRI Rigel had scanned the area where the submarine was believed to have sank using multibeam sonar and a magnetometer, Tjahjanto said.
+The underwater robot deployed by Singaporean vessel MV Swift Rescue provided the images, while the Indonesian vessel KRI Rigel had scanned the area where the submarine was believed to have sunk using multibeam sonar and a magnetometer, Tjahjanto said.

-The cause of the disappearance was still uncertain.
-The navy had previously said an electrical failure could have left the submarine unable to execute emergency procedures to resurface.
+Indonesia’s President Joko Widodo delivered his condolences in a televised address Sunday.

+“All Indonesians convey deep sorrow for this tragedy, especially to all of the families of the submarine’s crew.
+They are the best sons of the nation, patriots guarding the sovereignty of the country,” Widodo said.

 The German-built diesel-powered KRI Nanggala 402 had been in service in Indonesia since 1981 and was carrying 49 crew members and three gunners as well as its commander, the Indonesian Defense Ministry said.